 If the location quotient is larger than one for a specified sector within a region, then that region has a comparative advantage in that sector.
 This is because the share of that sector of the specified regional economy is greater than the same sector in the national economy.
 The location quotient is usually computed by taking the percentage share of the sector in the regional economy divided by the percentage share of that same sector in the national economy.

-Nkangala vs. national, 2013
+Location Quotient by broad economic sectors Nkangala vs. national, 2014